rowlandcoping/hopes-and-dreams/README.md

 ![image](static/images/feature-list/like-dislike.png)

- - users may edit or delete their own comments from within the feed.
+ - Users may edit or delete their own comments from within the feed.

 ![image](static/images/feature-list/edit-own.png)

- - on adding, editing, or deleting a comment users are provided with clear feedback inline with the dream affected.
+ - On adding, editing, or deleting a comment users are provided with clear feedback inline with the dream affected.
 The user's page focus is returned to the dream they were commenting on and if commenting in the feed that set of comments begin in an opened state.
 This significantly enhances user experience.

 ![image](static/images/feature-list/comment-focus.png)